humanexponent/interviews/front-end/README.md

 # Front-End Developer Recruitment Task

+Thank you for taking time to solve this assignment!
+We're excited to see what you will build!

 ## Introduction
 Your task is to implement a React app where users can solve personality tests and get feedback on their answers.

+We don't expect you to spend more than `2 hours` on this assignment.
+We expect the basic functionality to be there within this time frame.

+If you'd like to challenge yourself and spend more time to polish the app go for it!
+We'll be happy to evaluate and give feedback on the whole project once you're done.

+## Setup and submission

+Please create a private Github repository and add us as collaborators (work@humanexponent.com) once you're ready.
+If you encounter any issues with the submission please email us.

 ## Screens